remykumar/build_system_info/README.md

    https://github.com/remykumar/system_info_devops

-5. To execute the script (do it from your home directory & by using your user account not root):
+5. To execute this script (do it from your home directory & by using your user account, not root):

     `./build.sh`

-6. Successful execution of the script will result in these kind of messages on console :
+6. Successful execution of the script will result in these kinds of messages on console :
   ```
   Building the code .....Build Complete!
   -------------------------------------------------------------------------